7Ji/pkgbuild-rs/examples/README.md

 ## spawner
 A simple multi-call program to spawn a child process to read PKGBUILD then read them back.

+## jail
+A multi-call, like `spawner`, but utilizes `bwrap` to spwan the reader inside a safe, lightweight container.

 ## vercmp
 Parse two package versions into native `PlainVersion`s and compare them with the same logic pacman uses internally.
 The details are printed to stderr, and the stdout behaviour is the same as `vercmp` on Arch.